rotemzaif/SeleniumDemo/Readme.md

       I also created a 'clear cache' method which accessed the chrome settings and clears the passwords cache in the last hour.
       For this purpose I added o.github.sukgu dependency in the pom file.

-3. Application Error
-    * the application crashed and was down for a while which created a small delay